 In the past, we have worked on projects that include the development of Advanced Life Support System (ALS) technology for human space exploration, fuel transfer systems for aircraft, the secondary sodium cooling loop for nuclear reactors, and the cooling system for automobile engines.

-Our current research focuses on Building Energy Management for Smart Buildings applications and Systems Wide safety of Unmanned Aerial Vehicles and Urban AIr Mobility systems.
+Our current research focuses on Anomaly Detection in Complex Systems using Data-Driven methods, Building Energy Management for Smart Buildings applications, and Systems Wide safety of Unmanned Aerial Vehicles and Urban Air Mobility systems.